fmontesi/cp2019/re-exam/README.md

 In the first page of the report, you must state the name of the course, your name, your e-mail address, the date (in which you last edited the document), and your **exam identifier** (which you got from the online project checker).
-The report must contain the following sections:
-- Methodology.
-Here you explain how you designed your software.
-Give a brief overview of how it works and then focus on how you handle concurrency.
-  For example, did you use futures, executors, manual control over threads, and/or monitors?
-How did you use them?
-- Advantages.
-Here you explain the nice points of your implementation, i.e., the advantages that come out of your design choices.
+The report must contain a brief description of the strategy that you followed to implement each method (have you used futures, or streams, or manual control over threads, etc.), possibly including any noteworthy advantages and limitations (with mentions of possible improvements).

+Some questions you might want to think about:
-- Limitations.
-Here you explain the limitations of your approach and, possibly, how they could be overcome.
-Did you sacrifice performance for achieving better readability of your code?
-Or, did you sacrifice readability for improving efficiency?
-Is there a way to improve how you coordinate concurrent computation?
+- Did you sacrifice performance for achieving better readability of your code?
+- Did you sacrifice readability for improving efficiency?
+- Is there a way to improve how you coordinate concurrent computation?

-Inspiration points to discuss advantages and
+Inspiration points to discuss advantages and limitations:
-limitations:
 - Readability
 - Speed
 - Scalability (scales well with the number of cores, or amount of memory)